 You need to make your resume scannable to help them out: Mirror the wording of the job ad.
 Use key phrases verbatim, but don’t just copy and paste everything from the ad.

-Pro Tip: Increase chances further by adding more than one variation: I have a Master of Business Administration (MBA)...
+Pro Tip: Increase chances further by adding more than one variation of a given resume keyword: I have a Master of Business Administration (MBA)...

-Don’t Forget Them On Your Email & Cover Letter
+Don’t Forget to Use Keywords On Your Email & Cover Letter

 To whom it may concern...